 About Dancer Design

-Dancer Design is a small business based in St. Helens, England.
+Dancer Design is a small business based in Ingleton, England.
 It is the trading name of electronics design engineer Chris Dancer.
-Housed in the Catapult Too Centre, a converted Victorian school building, Dancer Design can build equipment on the premises, and for larger quantities we can outsource manufacture to our network of assembly companies and outworkers.
+Housed in the i Centre, a converted school building, Dancer Design can build equipment on the premises, and for larger quantities we can outsource manufacture to our network of assembly companies and outworkers.